DorukCem/PrimerCode/questions/Instructions/question.md

 ## Rules
 - Each instruction has a special effect on the system
-  - DOUBLE : Doubles the number of particles in the system
+  - `"DOUBLE"` : Doubles the number of particles in the system
-  - VANISH : Removes one particle from the system
+  - `"VANISH"` : Removes one particle from the system
-  - GENERATE : Adds one new particle to the system
+  - `"GENERATE"` : Adds one new particle to the system
-  - STABILIZE : The system stabilizes and any event occurring after this has no effect.
+  - `"STABILIZE"` : The system stabilizes and any event occurring after this has no effect.

 ## Output